Racism in Oregon: Anti-Chinese exclusion laws, expulsions, massacres: 1862–1920s

 By 1890, 1,000 black people lived in Oregon, with that number doubling by 1920.
 In 1893, the white citizens of La Grande burned down the city's Chinatown.
 This displaced the residents of that area, and most left Oregon.
 Some, however, remained and attempt to resist the mob, but were ultimately forced to leave as well.
 That same year, Baker City Mayor Charles Palmer called for the Baker City Chinatown to be overhauled to "sanitary and moral conditions."
 Palmer viewed the Chinese as "a class ... that a community cannot afford to harbor or tolerate."
 Around this time, "sundown towns" started to appear.

 From 1900 to 1940, the Oregon Chinese population began to diminish due to laws such as the Page Act of 1875 and the Chinese Exclusion Act of 1882.
 From 1940 to 1970, however, the number of Chinese people living in Oregon would increase.
-This was during the Exclusion era lasting from 1882–1943 which left Chinese communities isolated and discriminated against in fields such as housing, jobs, commercial opportunities, education, medical and social services.
+This was during the Exclusion era lasting from 1882 to 1943 which left Chinese communities isolated and discriminated against in fields such as housing, jobs, commercial opportunities, education, medical and social services.

 In 1906, the legal case Taylor v.
-Cohn led to the Oregon Supreme Court sanctioning the right of white Americans to racially discriminate against blacks in theatres.
-In 1918, black soldiers from California saw a sign that read "We employ white help and cater to white trade only."
+Cohn led to the Oregon Supreme Court sanctioning the right of white Americans to racially discriminate against Black people in theatres.
+In 1918, Black soldiers from California saw a sign that read "We employ white help and cater to white trade only."
 Angered, the men proceeded to destroy the sign.
 A similar occurrence happened in 1943.
 In the early 20th century, Black railroad workers coming to Portland faced extreme segregation.
 In 1919, the Realty Board of Portland had approved a Code of Ethics forbidding realtors and bankers from selling or giving loans to minorities for properties located in white neighbourhoods.
 That same year, a law making public discrimination illegal was proposed.
 The law would be passed in 1953.
 African Americans who did move to Portland in the early 20th century, mostly railroad workers, faced extreme segregation.

 In the 1920s, racially restrictive housing covenants came into prominence.
 These covenants allowed communities to be created that excluded certain ethnic and religious groups.
 These covenants came after widespread housing discrimination of past decades.
 These covenants were made unenforceable by the federal Civil Rights Act of 1968.